microsoft/api-guidelines/graph/patterns/upsert.md

-# Infrastructure as code
+# Upsert

 Microsoft Graph API Design Pattern

-*Infrastructure as code (IaC) resource pattern ensures that system resources can be deployed in a reliable, repeatable, and controlled way, normally via idempotent operations.*
+*The `UPSERT` pattern is a non-destructive idempotent operation using a client-provided key, that ensures that system resources can be deployed in a reliable, repeatable, and controlled way, typically used in Infrastructure as Code (IaC) scenarios.*

 ## Problem

 Infrastructure as code (IaC) defines system resources and topologies in a descriptive manner that allows teams to manage those resources as they would code.
 Practicing IaC helps teams deploy system resources in a reliable, repeatable, and controlled way.
 IaC also helps automate deployment and reduces the risk of human error, especially for complex large environments.
 Customers want to adopt IaC practices for many of the resources managed through Microsoft Graph.